🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 Article VII · Section 1 — Who controls gaming

 This is the amendment's most alarming provision.
 It gives the Tribal Chairperson the power to negotiate all gaming contracts AND nominate every member of every gaming board and oversight board — confirmed by a Tribal Council that just voted 17-2 in his favor.
-One person controls contracts, appointments and oversight.
+One person controls contracts, nominations and oversight.
 That is not separation of powers.
 That is concentration of power.

 Article VII · Section 1